 Measuring the length of a wahoo.LAUNCH GALLERY

-A cousin of mackerel, wahoo is found in warm oceans around the world.
+A cousin of mackerel, wahoo are found in warm oceans around the world.
 In the Atlantic, they’re harvested commercially in hook-and-line fisheries along the Atlantic coast and Gulf of Mexico.
-Only about 10 percent of the U.S. harvest of wahoo comes from the Atlantic and Gulf, where the recreational fishery for this species is more dominant.
-Most wahoo in the U.S. market is harvested in the Pacific and landed in Hawaii, where the fish is called “ono,” meaning “good to eat.”
+Only about 10 percent of the U.S. harvest of wahoo comes from the Atlantic and Gulf, where the recreational fishery for this species is more dominant than the commercial fishery.
+Most wahoo in the U.S. market are harvested in the Pacific and landed in Hawaii, where the fish is called “ono,” meaning “delicious.”

 LOCATION & HABITAT

 Wahoo are found near the surface in tropical and subtropical waters around the world.
 Wahoo live in tropical waters year-round but are also found in higher latitudes during the summer.
 They’re frequently found alone or in small, loosely connected groups rather than compact schools.
-They’re also often found near banks, pinnacles, and flotsam (natural debris drifting in the ocean), especially Sargassum, a floating brown algae found in the Atlantic.
-Scientists do not know much about wahoo migrations, but a wahoo tagged during a one study was recaptured 6-1/2 months later more than 1,700 miles away, indicating this species can travel long distances.
+They’re also often found near banks, pinnacles, and natural drifting matter in the ocean, especially Sargassum, floating brown algae found in the Atlantic.
+Scientists do not know much about wahoo migrations, but a wahoo tagged during one study was recaptured 6 ½ months later more than 1,700 miles away, indicating this species can travel long distances.

 Wahoo grow fast, up to 8 feet and 158 pounds, and have a short life span, up to 5 or 6 years in the Atlantic and 9 years in the Pacific.
 Males are able to reproduce when they reach 2.8 feet in length; females sexually mature when they reach 3.3 feet.
 They’re usually about 1 year old when they reach this size.
 Wahoo spawn year-round in tropical waters and during the summer in higher latitudes.
 Individual wahoo spawn multiple times throughout the spawning season.
 They’re very productive, releasing a half million to 45 million eggs per year to compensate for eggs that might not survive to adulthood.